jmorrow4692/ExplainedEntanglements/README.md

                                    By Harris B. Daniels, Alvaro Lozano-Robledo, and Jackson S. Morrow

-To get started,
+To get started, download the files in the folder AuxillaryFiles.

-In this Github repository, there are